-Air Monitoring Group S upervisor Potential Designates Field or Plant Personnel / Contrac Field or Plant Personnel / Contract SME Reports to Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incide Public Information Scripts nt Action Plan, 214a Individual Activity L .og, Role Responsibilities The Air Monitoring Group is responsible for acquiring and providing air quality readings.
+3.3.21 All Mollitt Sing Group Supervisor Air Monitoring Group S upervisor Potential Designates Field or Plant Personnel / Contrac t SME Reports to Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Air Monitoring Group is responsible for acquiring and providing air quality readings.
 This may be done directly using Pembina personnel or through third parties contracted to provide the service.
 Coordinating and directing the activities of personnel within the Air Monitoring Group, including any subcontracted third parties or ithin the Public Protection Branch mutual aid partners. may also provide air monitoring results through their own personal monitors.
 The Air Quality Group is responsible for coordinating all these results and producing a single consolidated report.
-H 2 S, SO 2 , LEL or other toxic substance concentrations are monitored continuously during an incident response.
-Providing regular, consolidated reports to the Public Protection Branch Director on the results of Air Monitoring across the response area.
-It is crucial that Air Mo Public Protection Bran nitors continuously update the ch Director with monitored Tracking vapor plumes (if required.) results.
-If air monitoring readings show high levels of H_2S , SO^2 , or LEL the Public Protection Branch Director may need to initiate evacuation / shelter of additional residences, change the location of the roadblocks, or ignite the release.
+H 2 S, SO , LEL or other toxic substance concentrations are Providing regular, consolidated reports to the Public Protection Branch Director on the results of Air Monitoring across the response area. monitored continuous y during an incident response. womening across the response area.
+Public Protection Brand nitors continuously update the ch Director with monitored Tracking vapor plumes (if required.) results.
+If air monitoring readings show high levels of $H_2S$ , $SO^2$ , or LEL the Public Protection Branch Director may need to initiate evacuation / shelter of additional residences, change the location of the roadblocks, or ignite the release.
 Monitoring Air Quality at the boundary of any urban centre potentially impacted by a release.
-See complete Role Guide for further details. • Digital vers ion is available at The Pipeline .
+See complete Role Guide for .
+Digital vers ion is available at The Pipeline .
 Har d copies are available in the ICP.